rm511130/PCF4CAS/README.md

 ![](./images/intro_to_kubectl.png)

 - Anyone with access to the `pks_admin` username and password is able to see all K8s clusters and that can pose a security problem.
-However, we also created `pks_manager` with a different scope of responsibility which only allows it to see and manage clusters it creates.
-Let's experiment:
+But you may recall that we also created a `pks_manager` with a different scope of responsibility which only allows it to see and manage clusters it creates.
+Let's see this is action:

 ![](./images/pks_manager_k8s_cluster.png)